CMB-BNU/PLAINS/README.md

 ## Dependencies
 You can configure softwares in PLAINS/configure or add them to $PATH
-### 1.Assembling, placing and calling presence/absence of novel contigs
+### 1. Assembling, placing and calling presence/absence of novel contigs
 1. Python3
 2. Perl
 3. BWA